alexdarie/bbu-campus/README.md

-# BBU, Computer Science Department
+## Babeș-Bolyai University, CS Department

 Sorry, it's a mess!
 Try finding what you need.